 To efficiently develop literacy, instruction must include all five pillars and be explicit, systematic and sequential (National Reading Panel, 2000).
 However, many English L1 teachers may lack theoretically based literacy instruction knowledge (Spear-Swerling & Zibulsky, 2014).
-In a study done in Canada, England, New Zealand, and the US, preservice teachers of elementary grades were found to lack knowledge of basic language constructs (Washburn, Binks-Cantrell, Joshi, Martin-Chang, & Arrow, 2016).
+In a study done in Canada, England, New Zealand, and the U.S., preservice teachers of elementary grades were found to lack basic knowledge of language constructs (Washburn, Binks-Cantrell, Joshi, Martin-Chang, & Arrow, 2016).
 Another issue examined was time devoted to L1 literacy instruction.
-Research was conducted with the Language Arts Activity Grid (LAAG) (Cunningham, Zibulsky, Stanovich,& Stanovich, 2009; Spear-Swerling & Zibulsky, 2014), where elementary school teachers were asked to report the amount of time that they would devote to literacy activities if they wereactually planning this time themselves.
+Research was conducted with the Language Arts Activity Grid (LAAG), where elementary school teachers were asked to report the amount of time that they would devote to literacy activities if they were planning this time themselves (Cunningham, Zibulsky, Stanovich,& Stanovich, 2009; Spear-Swerling & Zibulsky, 2014).
 Cunningham et al. (2009) showed that English L1 teachers suggest spending only about 25% of the time on developing phonemic awareness, phonics and vocabulary.
-Spear-Swerling and Zibulsky (2014) found that many teachers actually allottedminimal time for phonemic awareness, phonics, spelling and vocabulary instruction.
-Most important, teachers’ content knowledge of linguistic components such as phonemes, graphemes, syllables, morphemes and semantics influences literacy instruction choices andhas impact on literacy achievements (Piasta, McDonald Conner, Fishman, & Morrison, 2009).
+Spear-Swerling and Zibulsky (2014) found that many teachers allotted minimal time for phonemic awareness, phonics, spelling and vocabulary instruction.
+Most importantly, teachers’ content knowledge of linguistic components such as phonemes, graphemes, syllables, morphemes and semantics influences literacy instruction choices and has an impact on literacy achievements (Piasta, McDonald Conner, Fishman, & Morrison, 2009).

 EFL Literacy Instruction

-Although EFL literacy instruction is different from English L1 literacy instruction, EFL teachers’ content knowledge of basic English language constructs including phonemes, graphemes, syllables, and morphemes is as essential (Kahn-Horwitz, 2016)as it is for English L1 teachers.
-EFL teachers may lack this knowledge, as shown in a study done in China, where EFL teachers were less able to explicitly show their content knowledge (Zhao, Joshi, Dixon, & Huang, 2016).
+Although EFL literacy instruction is different from English L1 literacy instruction, EFL teachers’ content knowledge of basic English language constructs including phonemes, graphemes, syllables, and morphemes is as essential as it is for English L1 teachers (Kahn-Horwitz, 2016).
+EFL teachers may lack this knowledge, as shown in a study done in China, where EFL teachers were less able to explicitly demonstrate their content knowledge (Zhao, Joshi, Dixon, & Huang, 2016).
 English orthographic depth makes acquiring English reading and spelling particularly challenging for EFL students who spend much less time learning English than students acquiring L1 literacy (Kahn-Horwitz, 2016).
 Thus, it is essential for EFL teachers to obtain broad content knowledge of English language components including phonemes, graphemes, syllables and morphemes (Joshi et al., 2016; Kahn-Horwitz, 2016).

-Similar to English L1 students, EFL students benefit from explicit instruction of the five pillars (August,& Shanahan, 2006)andcomparable programs to those used for L1 have been shown to be effective (August& Shanahan, 2006; August, McCardle, & Shanahan, 2014; Lipka & Siegel, 2012),especially when some adaptions are made.
-Oral language instruction is critical (August & Shanahan, 2006) andmust be integrated into EFL literacy instruction.
+Similar to English L1 students, EFL students also benefit from the explicit instruction of the five pillars (August & Shanahan, 2006).
+In addition, comparable programs to those used in L1 have been shown to be effective, especially when some adaptations are made (August & Shanahan, 2006; August, McCardle, & Shanahan, 2014; Lipka & Siegel, 2012).
+Oral language instruction is critical and should be integrated into EFL literacy instruction (August & Shanahan, 2006).
 Instruction should be adapted to fit the students’ native language, explaining the similarities and differences, devoting time to teaching novel phonemes that do not exist in the students’ native tongue, and adding intensive vocabulary instruction (August et al., 2014).
-However, there are linguistic skills related to literacy that are developed in L1, which transfer to the FL being taught (Saiegh-Haddad & Geva, 2010).
-For example, L1 phonemic awareness skills have been found to correlate with the parallel skills in FL and there is a transfer of skills (Geva & Wang, 2001).
-Thus, EFL students may not need the same depth of phonemic awareness instruction, as do L1 students (Ediger, 2014).
+However, there are also linguistic skills related to literacy that are developed in L1, which transfer to the FL being taught (Saiegh-Haddad & Geva, 2010).
+For example, L1 phonemic awareness skills have been found to correlate with the parallel skills in FL as there is a transfer of skills (Geva & Wang, 2001).
+Thus, EFL students may not need the same depth of phonemic awareness instruction as L1 students do (Ediger, 2014).